oegedijk/explainerdashboard/README.md

 2. Setting a lower precision.
 By default shap values are stored as `'float64'`, but you can store them as `'float32'` instead and save half the space:
     ```ClassifierExplainer(model, X_test, y_test, precision='float32')```.
 You
-    can also set a lower precision on your `X_test` dataset yourself ofcourse.
+    can also set a lower precision on your `X_test` dataset yourself of course.
 3. For multi class classifier, by default `ClassifierExplainer` calculates
     shap values for all classes.
 If you're only interested in a single class
     you can drop the other shap values: `explainer.keep_shap_pos_label_only(pos_label)`